UAE Residence Visa Renewal Process and Work Visa Cancellation: Complete Guide

 What happens when you resign:

-- You give your employer written notice as specified in your MOHRE-registered contract (typically 30 days for employees with less than five years of service, or up to 90 days for senior roles).
+- You give your employer written notice as specified in your MOHRE-registered contract; the notice period is generally between 30 and 90 days.

 - Your employer initiates the work permit cancellation through MOHRE once the notice period has expired (or immediately if both parties agree to waive the notice).

-- The ICP cancels the residence visa, which triggers the start of a 30-day grace period.
+- The relevant residency authority cancels the residence visa, which triggers the applicable category-specific grace period.

 What happens when you are terminated: